Francode77/TL_Fastai_mole-detection/README.md

 # FastAI for mole detection

 ## Scope
 We aim to identify malign and bening moles with a user-friendly prediction application.
+This is a slimmed-down version of the original repository.

 ## Project Description